alongoni/Grants-Program/applications/polkadot-contract-wizard.md

 ### Team members

-The project will be led by Diego Torres, protofires field CTO Our Developer will be                                               //TODO And the UI/UX expert is Agustin Longoni
+The project will be led by Diego Torres, protofires field CTO Our Developer will be Henry Palacios
+And the UI/UX expert is Agustin Longoni

 ### Contact